heremaps/xyz-documentation/docs/letting-go.md

-## Converting to from Data Hub to IML
+## Converting from Data Hub to IML

 > Data Hub is currently "[In Maintenance](https://developer.here.com/documentation/product-lifecycle-policy/customer_notice/index.html)".
 Interactive map layers (IML) has been identified as the successor to Data Hub.
 For new users considering Data Hub, HERE recommends that you start with IML on the [HERE platform](https://platform.here.com).